DeaDSouL/AutoLinux/README.md

 ```

 ### Dependencies
 It should not rely on anything.
-Since it focuses on the fresh CentOS installation.
+Since it focuses on the fresh CentOS-7 installation.
 Although you should have the following packages installed:
 * `rpm`
 * `yum`